Agriculture that restores soil properties, captures carbon and produces high-quality food

-We are investigating the techniques that define the principles of regenerative agriculture:
+To make this possible, we are investigating the techniques that define the principles of regenerative agriculture:

-Integrating livestock through rotational grazing enriches the soil with organic matter and optimizes nutrient cycles in agricultural ecosystems.
+The integration of livestock through rotational grazing enriches the soil with organic matter and optimizes nutrient cycles in agricultural ecosystems.

-Optimizing crop residue management
+Optimize crop waste management

 “Regenerative agriculture offers the opportunity to ensure the production of quality food for present and future generations.”

-🗣️ Dra.
-Georgina Alins
+Dr. Georgina Alins

 Biodiversity